richchapler/AzureSolutionsDocumentation/docs/Data_Surface_CognitiveSearch.md

 Open the file with Excel to confirm data quality.

 ### Step 3: Create Continuous Export (Option #2)
+In this step, we will: 1) create an External Table and 2) create a Continuous Export.

+#### Step 3a: Create External Table
 In this step, we will run a KQL query to create an external table that we can use as a Continuous Export destination.

 <img src="https://user-images.githubusercontent.com/44923999/214453289-002dc1bf-24aa-4883-af20-34e3fb300f62.png" width="800" title="Snipped: January 24, 2023" />